 Clinical Training in Suicide Prevention

-The SPI is a brief intervention for suicide risk reduction that was developed by Barbara Stanley, Ph.D. and Gregory K. Brown, Ph.D.
+The Stanley-Brown SPI is a brief intervention for suicide risk reduction that was developed by Barbara Stanley, Ph.D. and Gregory K. Brown, Ph.D.
 The SPI is included in the Suicide Prevention Resource Center’s Best Practices Registry and has been adopted as the standard of care within the Department of Veterans Affairs and other settings across the country.
-In this workshop, participants will learn the six steps to collaboratively creating a Safety Plan: 1) recognizing warning signs; 2) identifying internal coping strategies; 3) identifying other people or social settings for distraction; 4) identifying individuals to ask for help; 5) identifying professionals and agencies for help, and 6) making the environment safe.
+We offer both workshop and competency-based training in SPI.
+In the 4-hour workshop, participants will learn the six steps to collaboratively creating a Safety Plan: 1) recognizing warning signs; 2) identifying internal coping strategies; 3) identifying other people or social settings for distraction; 4) identifying individuals to ask for help; 5) identifying professionals and agencies for help, and 6) making the environment safe.
 This training will include review and follow-up of the safety planning intervention.
+During competency-based training, participants will practice the SPI using roleplays in small groups and get feedback on their competency in order to prepare to pass a standardized patient roleplay to demonstrate competency in the SPI.

 Cognitive Therapy for Suicide Prevention (CT-SP):

-Please note that due to high demand, we are currently booking CT-SP training into mid-to-late 2022.
+Please note that due to high demand, we are currently booking CT-SP training into late 2023.

 Intensive Training in Cognitive Therapy for Suicide Prevention